 What is different about an Ava Innes duvet?

 Ava Innes duvets offer a better night’s sleep, due to their unique natural composition of layers of cashmere guard hair and Scottish wool, encased in certified organic cotton.
 The duvets are naturally weighted, breathable and temperature regulating.
-Developed by our founder Joan Johnston, this combination is unique to Ava Innes.
-(IP Pending).
+Developed by our founder Joan Johnston, this combination is unique and patent protected by Ava Innes.

 What is cashmere guard hair?

 Cashmere comes from the cashmere goat.
 Few know that only 30% of the fleece brushed from the goat is used in luxury cashmere products.
 Cashmere guard hair is the longer hair which protects the soft undercoat and has been ignored by the traditional textile industry as it is too straight to knit or weave with.

 At Ava Innes, we recognise the value of its luxurious warmth, breathability and naturally weighted comfort.
 It is ideal for bedding, especially when blended with the best quality Scottish wool.

 Why are Ava Innes duvets and pillows better than others?